 Promote resident/business purchases and/or generation of clean energy by:

 a.
-A local/municipal utility's green power purchasing program that allows residents/businesses to order/buy new renewable energy.
+Promoting a local utility's green power purchasing program that allows residents/businesses to order/buy new renewable energy.

 b.
 Creating and sharing a map of the community’s solar resource and/or linking to the Minnesota Solar Suitability App.

 c.
 Connecting residents/businesses with the Solar Directory for potential installers.

 Minnesota electrical utilities, while no longer required to offer their customers the opportunity to purchase renewably generated electricity, often do offer this option.
 The renewable generation capacity created by a customer (city, business, resident) under these "green pricing" programs is above and beyond other laws requiring utilities to produce target amounts of renewable energy.
 See a list of all buy green power utility programs in Minnesota.

 Report methods used, such as information included in a city newsletter and on the city website, and active ongoing promotion (twice or more per year) at city events, through city loan programs and the like.
-For green power purchasing through a municipal utility, report total kWh per year subcribed along with the number of participating households.
+For green power purchasing through a municipal utility, report total kWh per year subscribed along with the number of participating households.

-Describe how the city supported a bulk-buy program of renewable energy (for residents, city employees, or employees of a business); be recognized as an EPA Green Power Community, or report installed capacity as a result of a city-supported campaign.
+Describe how the city supported a bulk-buy program of renewable energy (for residents, city employees, or employees of a business); be recognized as an EPA Green Power Community, or report installed capacity as a result of a city-supported program or campaign.

 Who's doing it